Beers with a Purpose: Creating the Shower Hour IPA and Laundry Club Kölsch

 The answer was clear after the first sip.
 Most people’s curiosity quickly turned into excitement, as OneWater Brew sparked meaningful conversations about the perception of recycled water.
 It also helped that the beer was light, crisp and had a deliciously fresh taste we could only credit the water quality with providing.

-What was originally conceived as a one-time awareness initiative to showcase the safe treatment methods of recycled water ended up going viral, generating more than 3.5 million media impressions, and was named to TIME’s Best Inventions list and a Fast Company World Changing Idea.
-The beer was served at events across the nation, and, most importantly, helped break down misconceptions about water recycling’s “yuck factor.”
+What started as a one-time awareness project to show how safe and clean recycled water can be quickly took on a life of its own.
+The beer went viral, racking up more than 3.5 billion media impressions, earning a spot on TIME’s Best Inventions list, and recognized as a Fast Company World Changing Idea.
+It was poured at events across the country and, most importantly, helped chip away at long-held misconceptions about recycled water.

 With demand for the beer pouring in, we decided to take the next step and move to a commercial product line.
 But this time with a bold new twist: directly calling out where this water came from to truly test the bounds of acceptance.